-The file name of each student's photo entry must be saved as their home telephone number.
+The file name of each student's photo entry must be saved as their telephone number.
 This must be the same number as that listed on the application form.

 In addition to submitting their photograph, student artists must include a statement of 200 words or less describing how their submission speaks to the messages of diversity, collaboration and/or achievement in an educational setting.

-Award winners will be notified in January, 2014.
+Award winners will be notified in April, 2019.
 The likelihood of winning will depend upon the quality of all other entries as judged by the criteria stated above.
 Prizes are nontransferable.
 All prizes will be awarded.
 Competition is void where prohibited or restricted by law.
 Winners will be solely responsible for any federal, state, or local taxes.